pyOpenSci/software-peer-review/_sources/about/package-scope.md.txt

  * Example: [Example from rOpenSci - rrlite](https://github.com/ropensci/software-review/issues/6)

+## Scope for packages that support analytics, statistics and modeling

+pyOpenSci is not a scientific journal.
+As such we are not able to review software packages that present novel or new models and statistical / analytics approaches without previous review of the analytical approach by a credible journal.

+We consider the following when determining whether an analytics-related package is within our review scope:

+1. If your package facilitates a scientist using a **known or vetted statistical, AI or  Analytical approach** we consider that in-scope.
+Before submitting to us, please ensure that your package's documentation directs users to existing paper(s) or pre-print(s) that document that approach's application.
+Further, be sure to link to these publications in your package review submission.

+The review for this package:

+* requires at least 1 domain specialist
+* will never vet the analytical method itself.

+2. If your package introduces a novel or newer analytic approach that is not yet vetted/ accepted by a scientific journal, we can not review it.
+We cannot review projects that exist as a proof-of-concept demonstration of a model or analytical approach that might accompany a paper.
+In this case, the approach should be sent to a scientific journal for vetting.

+If your package introduces a new(er) approach that has been community vetted via a scientific Journal then we can potentially review the package for usability, documentation and packaging quality.
+Please submit a pre-submission inquiry first.

+If you are unsure whether your package fits into one of the general or statistical categories, please open an issue as a [pre-submission inquiry](https://github.com/pyOpenSci/software-submission/issues/new?assignees=&labels=0%2Fpresubmission&template=presubmission-inquiry.md&title=).

 ## Domain areas

 In addition, our scope includes focused domain areas.
 These areas are based on